Respiratory Protection: Breathe Easy

 Why Respiratory Protection?

-Certain work-related tasks and duties performed by WSU employees require the use of respiratory protection to ensure acceptable breathing air quality.
-Examples of work-related tasks for which respiratory protection may be needed are:
+Certain work-related tasks require the use of respiratory protection to prevent exposure to airborne hazards.
+Examples of work-related tasks potentially requiring respiratory protection include, but are not limited to the following:

 - Applying pesticides or entering areas where pesticides may have been used.

-- Working in dusty areas, cleaning, or raising dusts in areas where rodent droppings are present.
+- Working in dusty areas, where silica or other hazardous dusts may be present.

-- Handling radioactive materials in areas where no fume hoods are present.
+- Handling radioactive materials where controls are inadequate.

 WSU Respirator Program